 This bias against unapologetically African hairstyles is beginning to change, as there is definitely an upsurge of natural hair appreciation by means of social media in particular.

-This can also be attributed to the fact that aesthetic prejudices are things which can be unlearnt.
+This can also be attributed to the fact that aesthetic prejudices are actually things which can be unlearnt.